eagles-project/mam4xx/docs/development.md

 the rank-3 `View` `T` may have a shape of `(100, 100, 100)`.

-The `View` type is very flexible, so it can be complicated to work with directly.
-HAERO provides a few useful types that nail down the various parameters according to the needs of aerosol column physics:
+The `View` type is very flexible, so it can be complicated to work with directly. mam4xx provides a few useful types that nail down the various parameters according to the needs of aerosol column physics:

 * `ColumnView`: a rank-1 `View` whose index (typically written `k`) identifies